Notable People

 Even people who disagree with her conclusions often end up borrowing her framing.

-The same is true of her recent work on climate justice and extraction.
-UBC event pages that describe Klein’s present work consistently present her as someone focused on the ways large shocks accelerate social change and on how the climate emergency can become a catalyst for justice-based transformation.
-That language is not just institutional branding.
+The same is true of her work on climate justice and extraction.
+UBC event pages that describe Klein's work consistently present her as someone focused on the ways large shocks accelerate social change and on how the climate emergency can become a catalyst for justice-based transformation.
+That language is more than institutional branding.
 It is a fair summary of what she has been trying to argue for years.

 Her recent work widened the field again